Risks of Generative AI: Bias, Fake News & Hallucinations

 Global Regulatory Responses

-Governments are desperately scrambling to legislate reality.
-The European Union's monumental AI Act specifically targets these foundational models, fiercely mandating that companies formally watermark their AI output and aggressively mathematically audit their core matrices for implicit racial bias before launching high-risk applications.
+Governments are urgently scrambling to legislate reality.
+The European Union's monumental AI Act specifically targets these foundational models, fiercely mandating that companies formally watermark their AI output and practically audit their core matrices for implicit racial bias before launching high-risk applications.

 Frequently Asked Questions